Butternut Squash Bread may not be quite as famous as it’s sibling Pumpkin bread, but I think it tastes even better!

 Combine the wet & dry mixes.

-…and stir until evenly blended.
+Stir until evenly blended.
 If you want to add nuts or dried fruit, they would be folded in now.

 Pour the batter into the prepared loaf pan and smooth out the top.

-Pop the quick bread into the oven for what seems like eternity (more than an hour).
+Pop the quick bread into the oven to bake, for what seems like eternity (more than an hour).
 The loaf is not ready until a cake tester or toothpick inserted in the center comes out clean.

 The one pictured here took an hour and 15 minutes to bake through.

 Cool the loaf on a wire rack after first letting it cool in pan a few minutes.
+Cool completely.
+Don't slice until the bread is room temperature.

 Butternut Squash Bread Recipe